Frequently Asked Questions

 Yes!
 OMK is very eager to expand our community by providing programming for everyone: mamas, daddies, brothers, uncles, the cool elder around the corner, everyone.
-But we're not there just yet.
+And we're almost there.
 Please bear with us as we seek different ways to continue to serve and build with all our folks.
 Keep checking back for new developments.
 And follow @our_mothers_kitchens on Instagram to stay in touch with us!

 Who is eligible to apply for the camp?

-Our Mothers' Kitchens was designed specifically for girls of color, ages 12-17 years old.
+Our Mothers' Kitchens Culinary and Literature camp was designed for girls of color, ages 12-17 years old.